React Native

 When creating redux store pass

-like so:import React from 'react' import { render } from 'react-dom' import { Provider } from 'react-redux' import RNFirebase from 'react-native-firebase'; import { createStore, combineReducers, compose } from 'redux' import { ReactReduxFirebaseProvider, firebaseReducer } from 'react-redux-firebase' // import { createFirestoreInstance, firestoreReducer } from 'redux-firestore' // <- needed if using firestore const fbConfig = {} // react-redux-firebase config const rrfConfig = { userProfile: 'users' // useFirestoreForProfile: true // Firestore for Profile instead of Realtime DB } // Initialize firebase instance firebase.initializeApp(fbConfig) // Initialize other services on firebase instance // firebase.firestore() // <- needed if using firestore // firebase.functions() // <- needed if using httpsCallable // Add firebase to reducers const rootReducer = combineReducers({ firebase: firebaseReducer // firestore: firestoreReducer // <- needed if using firestore }) // Create store with reducers and initial state const initialState = {} const store = createStore(rootReducer, initialState) const rrfProps = { firebase: RNFirebase, config: rrfConfig, dispatch: store.dispatch, // createFirestoreInstance // <- needed if using firestore } // Setup react-redux so that connect HOC can be used function App() { return ( <Provider store={store}> <ReactReduxFirebaseProvider {...rrfProps}> <Todos /> </ReactReduxFirebaseProvider> </Provider> ); }
+react-native-firebaseApp instance intoReactReduxFirebaseProviderlike so:import React from 'react' import { render } from 'react-dom' import { Provider } from 'react-redux' import RNFirebase from 'react-native-firebase'; import { createStore, combineReducers, compose } from 'redux' import { ReactReduxFirebaseProvider, firebaseReducer } from 'react-redux-firebase' // import { createFirestoreInstance, firestoreReducer } from 'redux-firestore' // <- needed if using firestore const fbConfig = {} // react-redux-firebase config const rrfConfig = { userProfile: 'users' // useFirestoreForProfile: true // Firestore for Profile instead of Realtime DB } // Initialize firebase instance firebase.initializeApp(fbConfig) // Initialize other services on firebase instance // firebase.firestore() // <- needed if using firestore // firebase.functions() // <- needed if using httpsCallable // Add firebase to reducers const rootReducer = combineReducers({ firebase: firebaseReducer // firestore: firestoreReducer // <- needed if using firestore }) // Create store with reducers and initial state const initialState = {} const store = createStore(rootReducer, initialState) const rrfProps = { firebase: RNFirebase, config: rrfConfig, dispatch: store.dispatch, // createFirestoreInstance // <- needed if using firestore } // Setup react-redux so that connect HOC can be used function App() { return ( <Provider store={store}> <ReactReduxFirebaseProvider {...rrfProps}> <Todos /> </ReactReduxFirebaseProvider> </Provider> ); }

-example app source with styling available in the react-native-firebase complete example.
+Full react-native-firebase example app source with styling available in the react-native-firebase complete example.

 Creating Your Own